I don’t know if it’s just me but…

 They have good rocking tunes, including Russian language and various other foreign-language rock bands that you never get to hear through mainstream media.

 And suddenly I’m back in high school, standing against the wall, on the edge of the disco in Std 8, awkwardly aware that I have a body and so do girls, and feeling the societal and primate pressure of needing to be in a relationship with somebody but unable to approach those I was attracted to.

-The girls who were pretty to me were too bold and too confident for me.
+The girls who were pretty to me were too bold and too confident and unapproachable for me.
 I was…

 Well, I’m still a hermit, but not because I tremble at being around pointing people, but rather, because I love the tranquil spaces, and things have changed because I’m 47 now and through with living that bullshit hold-it-all-back-and-keep-yourself-in-check life.

 My father was a narcissistic, controlling son-of-a-bitch, and because of him, I’ve lived a “small” life amongst people I believed were “giants” by right of birth or genetics, and who’s station I could never dare aspire to, and so now I have a wild childhood to make up for and a shitload to prove… and I don’t know how deep or far this thing goes.

 It’s really ok if you don’t like me.

 There are tribes for everyone…

 ANYWAY…I digress again, so let me close.

 Hearing a 1980’s high school hall pop love song again in such an unexpected source on Russian rock radio was hilariously contradictory, but also brought a flood of memories home again.